Jinntec/Fore/README.md

 ### birds' eye view

 While re-implementing a full XForms implementation is neither sensible nor can be done within a reasonable timeframe and budget, a broken-down version makes a lot of sense.

-The power XForms offers comes from the model and it's descendant elements 'instance', 'bind' and 'submission'.
-These elements let XForms stand out from other form solutions. 'exforms' as a new module within eXist-db should preserve the XForms model functionality but offer it in an HTML5 syntax (instead of XForms namespace).

-The XForms UI has been build to abstract clients.
-It turned out that we rather do not need this as we always deal with HTML when it comes to forms and this fully covers our needs.
-The abstraction caused some of the troubles involved with form authoring and could be solved much easier by using concrete web components as controls.

-To summarize:

-"keep the model but drop the UI"
+Some aspects of XForms can be dropped or replaced without much overall functional loss.
+During our meetup on 29th/30th Jan 2019 we decided to go for a new forms solution.
+However we also agreed to use a migration path to the full solution by breaking the project in pieces.

+The new approach to XForms is meant to be extremely pragmatic - we'll certainly take freedom in syntax while keeping the good ideas.
+We'd like to start with a XQuery-driven approach that gives us the XForms model abilities to validate and 'route' data along with a fine-grained error messaging.

+Second step would be implementation of the UI part as Web Components.
+Though data-binding the UI should be possible even for plain HTML controls the use of Web Components would certainly offer a whole lot more power.

 ## Requirements